Steven Oleksy: Playing career

 On July 1, 2015, Oleksy left the Capitals as a free agent and signed a one-year, two-way contract with the Pittsburgh Penguins.
-On June 12, 2016 Oleksy won the Stanley Cup as a member of the Penguins.
-Following the game he drank his first ever sip of alcohol out of it.

-In the 2016–17 season, Oleksy started a second season in Scranton before he returned to NHL action, appearing in 11 games with Pittsburgh for 1 assist.
-On March 1, 2017, Oleksy was included in a trade by the Penguins alongside Eric Fehr and a fourth-round pick in 2017, to the Toronto Maple Leafs in exchange for Frank Corrado.
+On June 12, 2016, he won the Stanley Cup as a member of the Penguins.
+After the game he drank his first ever sip of alcohol out of the cup.
+During the 2016–17 season, he started a second season in Scranton before he returned to NHL action, appearing in 11 games with Pittsburgh for 1 assist.
+On March 1, 2017, Oleksy was included in a trade by the Penguins, alongside Eric Fehr and a fourth-round pick in 2017, to the Toronto Maple Leafs in exchange for Frank Corrado.
 He was directly assigned to AHL affiliate, the Toronto Marlies.

 On July 2, 2017, Oleksy secured a two-year, one-way contract as a free agent with the Anaheim Ducks.
-During the second year of his contract in the 2018–19 season, while with the Ducks AHL affiliate, the San Diego Gulls, Oleksy was traded for a second time to the Toronto Maple Leafs in exchange for Adam Cracknell on December 10, 2018.
+During the second year of his contract in the 2018–19 season, while with the Ducks AHL affiliate, the San Diego Gulls, he was traded for a second time to the Toronto Maple Leafs in exchange for Adam Cracknell on December 10, 2018.
 He appeared in a further 23 regular season games with the Marlies posting 2 goals and 5 points.

 With his NHL contract concluded, Oleksy as a free agent from the Maple Leafs went unsigned over the summer.
 On September 27, 2019, he agreed to return to former AHL club the Wilkes-Barre/Scranton Penguins, signing an initial professional tryout contract to begin the 2019–20 season.
 Oleksy was released from his tryout before appearing in a game with the Penguins and was signed to an ECHL contract with the Toledo Walleye on October 15, 2019.
-Oleksy made 36 appearances in his return with the Walleye before leaving North America to sign a contract in Europe for the remainder of the season with Austrian club, EHC Black Wings Linz of the EBEL, on February 7, 2020.
+He made 36 appearances in his return with the Walleye before leaving North America to sign a contract in Europe for the remainder of the season with Austrian club, EHC Black Wings Linz of the EBEL, on February 7, 2020.

-In Summer 2021 he re-signed an ECHL contract with the Toledo Walleye before being traded to the Orlando Solar Bears.
+In Summer 2021, he re-signed a contract with the Toledo Walleye of the ECHL before being traded to the Orlando Solar Bears.

+Personal life

+Olesky has been married to singer and businesswoman Brooke Hogan, daughter of Hulk Hogan and Linda Hogan, since June 8, 2022.
+The couple have fraternal twins, born January 15, 2025.
+He was known as "Binky" to his teammates, a childhood nickname from him needing a pacifier while sick in the hospital.